aisingapore/synergos_ttp/README.md

         --censored                                  # <-- optional
         --debug                                     # <-- optional
 ```
+- `<TTP_ID>` - ID of this TTP instance.
+If not specified, a random UUID will be generated.
 - `<COMMAND PORT>` - Port on which REST-RPC service resides
 - `<DATA PORT>` - Port on which intra-network TTP-WORKER communication occurs on
 - `<PATH-TO-DATA>` - User's custom volume on which data is to be stored